nasa-nccs-hpda/terragpu/docs/publication-runs.md

 figures, author review, applicable institutional clearance and archived release.
 See paper/manuscript.md and docs/gpu-geotiff-gap.md.
 No tag, merge or publication is performed by these scripts.

+## Allocation provenance for new run series

+New reports include a unique run identifier and the Slurm job, step and optional array identifiers.
+Only these selected environment fields are captured; the full environment and authentication variables are not exported.
+The figure provenance retains the reported identifiers.

+For multiple reports produced with allocation provenance, add `--require-distinct-jobs` to the figure command.
+It requires at least two reports with different run IDs and numeric Slurm job IDs, and rejects separate `srun` steps from the same allocation.
+This checks reported allocation identity; it does not prove statistical independence, eliminate shared-storage interference or replace review of scheduler records.

+Older reports and local runs without Slurm remain usable with the default figure command.
+They cannot pass this optional allocation check.
+Do not invent or guess missing job IDs.
+Keep the same benchmark revision throughout a run series rather than upgrading mid-series solely to obtain this metadata.